-- Are You Doing All You Can to Keep Your Government Safe from a Cyber Attack?: This is a two-page document pointing you to six free resources, including training and webinars, to help protect against cyber attacks.
+- Are You Doing All You Can to Keep Your Government Safe from a Cyber Attack?: This two-page document points you to six free resources, including training and webinars, to help protect against cyberattacks.

-- Phishing posters: Due to the pandemic, Washington governments increasingly became targets of cybercriminals.
-These colorful posters reminded your employees of the “bait” that can be used to trick them into unauthorized access to your governments systems and information.
+- Phishing posters: As the pandemic raged this year, Washington governments increasingly became targets for cybercriminals.
+These colorful posters reminded your employees of the “bait” that cybercriminals can use to trick them into providing unauthorized access to your government’s systems and information.

-- Backup and Recovery Best Practices: This short guide provided leading practices to help you develop a strong plan to quickly return to normal operations if your data access is compromised because of risks like a hardware failure or malware attack.
+- Backup and Recovery Best Practices: This short guide provides leading practices to help you develop a strong plan for returning to normal operations quickly, if your data access is compromised because of risks like a hardware failure or malware attack.

 Purchasing and procurement